frickly-systems/everest-core/modules/TIDA010939Driver/doc.rst

 Protocol
 ========

-EVerest can send commands to Yeti and Yeti publishes data and events back to EVerest.
+EVerest can send commands to TIDA010939 and TIDA010939 publishes data and events back to EVerest.
 The packets are defined with protobuf to serialize the C structs into a binary representation that is transferred over the serial wire in a
 stream: